Thomashighbaugh/dotfiles/README.md

   - Idempotent
   - Menu driven
   - Modular
-  - Pulls in other repos
+  - Pulls in other repos (via installation script, not as subrepos easing the maintenance process)
   - installs programs
   - provisions programs